evajryang/CurrecAlert/README.md

 # DE challenges:

 1.How to unify real time and historic data platform
-2. Batch computations and running queries against historical data
+2. Streaming SQL syntax
-3. How to simulate the real-time scenario
+3. Simulate the real-time data